dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/physicians-and-queries/_index.md

  >[!Note] Automatic vs Manual Shift Reasons
 > The dialog box will only display if shift reasons are set to **manual**.
 Organizations looking to enable or disable the dialog box, should contact CAC Support (cacsupport@dolbey.com)

-### Query Impact

-Upon initiation of the query, the user will see a {{%button%}}Compute{{%/button%}} button below the template name.
-Click to compute the Pre-Query DRG if not already showing.
-Clicking this button will use currently assigned codes on the chart to compute a DRG.
-Once the pre-query DRG is completed users will follow the standard process to send the query.

-When the query has been responded to, open the query to complete by clicking the **{{< rawhtml >}}<span style="color:#a00">RED ENVELOPE </span>{{< /rawhtml >}}** icon.
-Users will be able to compute a post-query DRG in order to capture impact.
-The previous DRG will auto-populate (unless the user added, deleted, or changed any codes, re-sequenced or changed the discharge disposition).
-If the pre-query DRG does not populate, it will need to be calculated again by clicking the {{%button%}}Compute Pre-DRG{{%/button%}} below the template name.
-Users will now also see a {{%button%}}Compute Post-DRG{{%/button%}} below the template name.

-Users can minimize the query as needed to add, delete, or otherwise change any codes before clicking compute.

 ### Placeholder Queries

 Some organizaitions create a physcian query within Fusion CAC and then copy and paste it into a different system rather then send them through an interface.
 Dolbey refers to this as a place holder query for reporting and transparencey.
 A feature can be enabled so that text entered into fields on the place holder query will no longer display in bold.
 To activate this option, please contact CAC Support (cacsupport@dolbey.com).